cincheo/jsweet-angular2-quickstart/README.md

 ### How to extend the application

 You can add new files in the ``app`` package (``src/main/java``).
-Please be aware that in JSweet, each package is a module.
-So, all the classes defined in a given package will belong to the same TypeScript/JavaScript module.

-A minimal Angular 2 API is defined in the ``def.angular`` package (the ``def`` package in JSweet is by convention similar to a ``d.ts`` file in TypeScript: it holds external declarations).
-When extending the application, you will need to provide the API elements that you are using and that would be missing in the current definitions.

-If you want to use external JavaSript libraries, check out JSweet candies rather than writing definitions manually.
-Here definitions have to be written manually for Angular 2 because the corresponding candy does not exist yet.

-### Other topics

-Please refer to the [original project](https://github.com/angular/quickstart).
+For example sake, your may want to check the [JSweet PrimeNG Quickstart](https://github.com/cincheo/jsweet-primeng-quickstart), which provides a more complete Angular2 example based on the same project's structure.

+The project uses the [angular2 candy](https://github.com/jsweet-candies/candy-angular2), see the Maven dependencies in ``pom.xml``.
+This candy may require some improvements.
+In that case, you may want to clone that repository and contribute to it.
+You may also want to get rid of the dependency, copy the ``def.angular`` source code in your project's source code and perform in-place modifications.